isomerpages/govtech-corp/media/technews/_posts/2021-02-09-post-CNY2021 Digital Hacks.md

 to facilitate karaoke without everyone being in the same room.</p>
 <p>Most of these are paid or subscription services but we feel it’s definitely
 worth it to spend a little for what is, after all, a special occasion.</p>
-<p>If you’re on a budget, there are articles such as this&nbsp;<a href="https://www.wired.com/story/zoom-karaoke-party/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">one</a>&nbsp;on
-how to host a virtual karaoke party for free.</p>
 <p><strong>Stream the classic CNY shows for some quality time</strong>
 </p>
 <p>A more passive but no less enjoyable annual ritual is gathering around